0xSysR3ll/mybb-brute/README.md

 <!-- Usage -->
 ## :eyes: Usage

-> This tool can only be used on environments where there is no login attempts limiting (Labs, CTFs, etc) By default, MyBB added an anti-bruteforce system - you can only do 3 login attempts.
+> This tool can only be used on environments where there is no login attempts limiting (Labs, CTFs, etc).
+By default, MyBB added an anti-bruteforce system - you can only do 3 login attempts.
 After that, you have to wait a certain amount of time + a captcha to solve.